jlomako/hospital-occupancy-tracker/README.md

 # hospital-occupancy-tracker
 [![hospital_occupancy_tracker](https://github.com/jlomako/hospital-occupancy-tracker/actions/workflows/hospital_occupancy_tracker.yml/badge.svg)](https://github.com/jlomako/hospital-occupancy-tracker/actions/workflows/hospital_occupancy_tracker.yml)

 This bot uses cron jobs to track occupancy rates in local emergency rooms.
-It reads content from website, sorts and processes data, and saves new data to csv.
+It reads content from a website, sorts and processes data, and saves new data to csv.
 The collected data is used by <a href = "https://github.com/jlomako/Montreal-ER"><b>Montreal-ER</b></a> and by another bot <a href="https://github.com/jlomako/prophet-bot"><b>(prophet bot)</b></a> to calculate forecasts.

 ### note to myself: